spookylukey/django-views-the-right-way/source/thepattern.rst

 normally write it.

 Given the downsides, I expected the upside to be a lot more convincing.
-Maybe it's better when it comes to DetailView etc?
-We'll see about that.
-(TODO)
+Maybe it's better when it comes to DetailView etc? :ref:`We'll see about that
+<DetailView comparison>`.

 But let's add a more realistic situation — we actually want some context data.
 Let's say it's just a single piece of information, like a title, using some